 In the beginning, it was hard to estimate how long a project would take, so I would set a base price and add on any extra design revisions.
 For some projects, I still do this.
 But more often than not, I now charge by the hour so that the client values my time.

 Overall, graphic design is a great way to travel the world while working.
-It may be tricky to land those very first clients, but if you want to do something creative and have the freedom to work from anywhere, it’s totally worth it!
+It may be tricky to land those very first clients, but if you want to do something creative and have the freedom to work from anywhere, it’s one of the best freelancing jobs for beginners — totally worth it!

 Tara is a nature-loving adventurer that grew up in Canada but calls many places home.
 She has worked as a freelance designer for over 5 years while traveling the world with her Cambodian street cat and continues to explore new places while creating beautiful work all while blogging about it.